getify/You-Dont-Know-JS/async & performance/ch6.md

 Actually, the length of time to repeat across should be based on the accuracy of the timer you're using, specifically to minimize the chances of inaccuracy.
 The less precise your timer, the longer you need to run to make sure you've minimized the error percentage.
 A 15ms timer is pretty bad for accurate benchmarking; to minimize its uncertainty (aka "error rate") to less than 1%, you need to run your each cycle of test iterations for 750ms.
 A 1ms timer only needs a cycle to run for 50ms to get the same confidence.

 But then, that's just a single sample.
 To be sure you're factoring out the skew, you'll want lots of samples to average across.
-You'll also want to understand something about just how slow the worst sample is, how fast the best sample is, how far apart those best and worse cases were, etc. You'll want to know not just a number that tells you how fast something ran, but also to have some quantifiable measure of how trustable that number is.
+You'll also want to understand something about just how slow the worst sample is, how fast the best sample is, how far apart those best and worse cases were, and so on.
+You'll want to know not just a number that tells you how fast something ran, but also to have some quantifiable measure of how trustable that number is.

 Also, you probably want to combine these different techniques (as well as others), so that you get the best balance of all the possible approaches.